spettersson/splunk4patientprivacy/data_guide.md

 | **API** (REST API polling) | [Splunk Heavy Forwarder (HF)](https://docs.splunk.com/Documentation/Splunk/latest/Forwarding/Deployaheavyforwarder) | **Splunk Enterprise/Cloud** |
 | **Database tables**  | [Splunk Heavy Forwarder (HF)](https://docs.splunk.com/Documentation/Splunk/latest/Forwarding/Deployaheavyforwarder) | **Splunk Enterprise/Cloud** |

-A likely scenario is that the system you want to collect logs from supports writing logs different text files which subsequently can collected by a [Splunk UF](https://docs.splunk.com/Documentation/Forwarder/latest/Forwarder/Abouttheuniversalforwarder) and sent to Splunk Enterprise/Cloud.
+A common scenario is that the system you want to collect logs from supports writing logs different text files which subsequently can collected by a [Splunk UF](https://docs.splunk.com/Documentation/Forwarder/latest/Forwarder/Abouttheuniversalforwarder) and sent to Splunk Enterprise/Cloud.

 On each individual Splunk UF, there should exist a configuration file called [inputs.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Inputsconf) that instructs what log source(s) to collect and how.

 In [inputs.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Inputsconf), you define a monitor stanza that instructs the Splunk UF what path to collect logs from — whether a specific file or directory.
 The UF continuously monitors the specified path, ingesting new log records as they are written.
-Within the stanza, you also specify the sourcetype to assign to the log source(s) and the index where it should be stored (this information will be carried over to Splunk Enterprise/Cloud).
+Within the stanza, you also specify the sourcetype to assign to the log source(s) and the index where it should be stored.
+Then when Splunk Enterprise/Cloud receives the logs, it will know how to properly handle it.

 Example monitor stanza:
 ```ini